 Frequently asked questions

-A chief privacy officer is in charge in developing and implementing policies designed to protect personal data.
+A chief privacy officer is in charge of developing and implementing policies designed to protect personal data.

 As the data-driven digital world continues to evolve, the need for leadership and data protection rights in the CPO role increases.